aws/eks-anywhere/designs/cloudstack-multiple-endpoints.md

 ...
 ```

+Where the Section names (i.e. Global, AvailabilityZone1, etc.) correspond to the Availability Zone names

 We are also exploring converting the ini file to a yaml input file which contains a list of credentials and their associated endpoints.
 Either way, this environment variable would
 be passed along to CAPC and used by the CAPC controller just like it is currently.